bomquote/transistor/README.rst

 About
 -----

 The web is full of data.
-Transistor is a lightweight framework for collecting, storing, and using targeted data from structured web pages.
+Transistor is a web scraping framework for collecting, storing, and using targeted data from structured web pages.

 Transistor's current strengths are in being able to:
     - provide an interface to use `Splash <https://github.com/scrapinghub/splash>`_ headless browser / javascript rendering service.